Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Texans stats and trends

-- Houston has played 11 games, with five wins against the spread.
+- In Houston's 11 games this year, it has five wins against the spread.

-- The Texans have an ATS record of 3-3 in their six games when underdogs by 10 points or more this season.
+- The Texans have an ATS record of 3-3 in their six games as an underdog of 10 points or more this season.

-- Houston's games this year have hit the over on four of 11 set point totals (36.4%).
+- Houston's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

 - The Texans have 18 giveaways this season, while the Colts have 27 takeaways.